 If you’re in Berlin in summer, head to the huge Tiergarten park for a picnic among its 600 acres of lawns, paths and lakes.
 Or if you fancy an afternoon on the beach, take a 20-minute train ride south-west of the city to Strandbad Wannsee, a lido with over a kilometre of sandy beach.
 There’s also the smaller Strandbar Mitte urban beach along the River Spree by Museum Island between April and September.

-For classical music fans, there are free lunchtime concerts at 1pm on Tuesdays in the foyer of the Berlin Philharmonic.
+For classical music fans, there are free lunchtime concerts at 1pm on Tuesdays in the foyer of the Berlin Philharmonic from September–June.
 They’re performed by members of the orchestra and music students and last around 40 minutes.
 Get there early though as they’re limited to 1500 spaces.
-There’s also the annual Fête de la Musique on 21 June with free concerts of every type of music, from classical and jazz to reggae and punk, being performed in over 100 venues across the city between 4pm and 10pm.
+There’s also the annual Fête de la Musique in June (2018 dates TBC) with free concerts of every type of music, from classical and jazz to reggae and punk, performed in over 100 venues across the city between 4pm and 10pm.

 Museums and galleries